-Insh Marshes is an internationally important example of a near-natural floodplain with exceptional wildlife.
+Insh Marshes is an internationally important floodplain with exceptional wildlife.
 Given the area's conservation importance, we have major concerns about the potential environmental harm that the dualling project through Insh Marshes could cause.

-We have had several meetings with Transport Scotland, their consultants and other public bodies including Scottish Natural Heritage and the Cairngorms National Park Authority to try to minimise negative impacts on the reserve, and maximise potential environmental benefits of the dualling project.
+Since 2015 we have had numerous meetings with Transport Scotland, their consultants and other public bodies including Scottish Natural Heritage (now NatureScot) and the Cairngorms National Park Authority to try to minimise negative impacts on the reserve and maximise potential environmental benefits of the dualling project.

 In October 2018 Transport Scotland published their detailed design for this section of the dualling works (Crubenmore to Kincraig).
 RSPB Scotland lodged a formal letter of objection on a number of grounds.
 RSPB Scotland has continued to try to work with Transport Scotland since submitted our objection and hope to resolve our concerns without the need to take part in a costly inquiry process.
 Disappointingly, in January 2020 Transport Scotland formally requested that the unresolved issued are considered by Scottish Ministers at a Public Inquiry.
 This is expected to take place in Winter 2020 or Spring 2021.
 Until then RSPB Scotland will continue to try to work with Transport Scotland to find a resolution.

 Transport Scotland proposes to compulsory purchase around 12.98 ha of land which RSPB Scotland owns or occupies at Insh Marshes.
 Of this, about five hectares will be permanently lost to construct the new road.
 Further areas of the reserve would be temporarily lost during construction, covered by temporary tracks, the machinery and structures required for the roadworks.
 This land will not be available for the wading birds such as curlew, oystercatcher and redshank to nest and feed on for a long period.